 - 6. Slowly screw the chamber onto the sensor body.
 A small amount of electrolyte will run out of the hole from which the vent screw was removed.
 Place a paper towel around the sensor to absorb the electrolyte overflow.
+The electrolyte is harmless and will not irritate skin.
 Tighten the chamber until the o-ring at the top of the chamber is compressed.
 Once again, do not use tools to tighten. - 7.
-Shake excess electrolyte from the vent hole on the side of the sensor and replace the fill screw.
+Shake excess electrolyte from the vent hole on the side of the sensor and replace the fill screw